GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-The button is working, only, it cannot be seen.
+Dealing with failure is easy: Work hard to improve.

-~ Anonymous
+~ Alan Perlis
 <pre>

 </pre>